RamiKrispin/lang2sql/README.md

 ```
 You can notice that it added quotes to the `Arrest` variable.

+We can now introduce the `lang2sql` function that leverages the three functions we introduced so far - `create_message`, `ChatCompletion.create`, and `add_quotes` to translate a user question to a SQL code:

 ```python
 def lang2sql(api_key, table_name, query, model = "gpt-3.5-turbo", temperature = 0, max_tokens = 256, frequency_penalty = 0,presence_penalty= 0):